benoitsan/BBUncrustifyPlugin-Xcode/README.md

 A more easy way to edit the configuration is to use the Mac appplication [UncrustifyX](https://github.com/ryanmaxwell/UncrustifyX).

 Once UncrustifyX is installed, the plugin will add a menu item `Open with UncrustifyX` to open the actual source code and configuration in UncrustifyX.

+## Notes

+After uncrustification, the plugin:

+* performs a syntax-aware indenting if checked in the Xcode preferences (Preferences > Text Editing > Indentation > Syntax-aware indenting).

+* Trims trailing whitespaces and white-only lines if checked in the Xcode preferences (Preferences > Text Editing > Editing).

 ## Creator